-You need to make sure that you eat enough food to give you energy for your daily activities and a range of different types of food to keep your body healthy.
+You need to make sure that you eat enough food to give you energy for your daily activities, and a range of different types of food to keep your body healthy.
 As you get older, you’ll have more choice and control over what you eat, so it’s important to understand the basics of a healthy diet.
+Browse through our pages below to find out more.

 Food gives you energy and this is measured in kilojoules or kilocalories, normally called ‘calories’.
 According to a 2011 Report for the National Health Service, girls aged between 11 and 18 need to eat between 2200 and 2500 calories a day.
 These are only averages; the amount depends on your age (older girls generally need more than younger girls) and the amount of activity you do.
 Generally, you need more than adult women because you’re still growing.
 This is important – your body needs enough fuel for this crucial time of life.